Johnny Bench: MLB career statistics

 Bench had 2,048 hits for a .267 career batting average with 389 home runs and 1,376 RBI during his 17-year Major League career, all spent with the Reds.
 He retired as the career home run leader for catchers, a record which stood until surpassed by Carlton Fisk and the current record holder, Mike Piazza.
 In his career, Bench won 10 Gold Gloves, was named to the National League All-Star team 14 times, and won two Most Valuable Player awards.
 He led the National League three times in caught stealing percentage and ended his career with a .990 fielding percentage at catcher and an overall .987 fielding percentage.
 He caught 118 shutouts during his career, ranking him 12th all-time among major league catchers as of 2010.
 Bench also won the Lou Gehrig Award in 1975 for his philanthropic efforts, the Babe Ruth Award for his postseason performance in 1976, and the Hutch Award in 1981.

 Bench popularized the hinged catcher's mitt, first introduced by Randy Hundley of the Chicago Cubs.
 He began using the mitt after a stint on the disabled list in 1966 for a thumb injury on his throwing hand.
 The mitt allowed Bench to tuck his throwing arm safely to the side when receiving the pitch.
 By the turn of the decade, the hinged mitt became standard catchers' equipment.
 Having huge hands (a famous photograph features him holding seven baseballs in his right hand), Bench also tended to block breaking balls in the dirt by scooping them with one hand instead of the more common way: dropping to both knees and blocking the ball using the chest protector to keep the ball in front.

 Legacy and post-playing career

 Bench was elected to the National Baseball Hall of Fame in 1989, alongside Carl Yastrzemski.
 He was elected in his first year of eligibility, and appeared on 96% of the ballots, the third-highest percentage at that time.
-Three years earlier, Bench was inducted into the Cincinnati Reds Hall of Fame and the team retired his uniform No. 5.
+Three years earlier, Bench was inducted into both the National High School Hall of Fame and the Cincinnati Reds Hall of Fame, with the Reds also retiring his No. 5 jersey.
 In 1989, he became the first individual baseball player to appear on a Wheaties box, a cereal he ate as a child.